Arreton

 Niton has a short 16th century

-metal frame.
-As you ring, the tenors are just the other side of the
+tenors which are just the other side of the ringing room

 ceiling.